AleksandarVeljkovicc/Auction/README.md

 -Administrator can add new products and remove products.
 Adding products will start the auction, and a timer of 2 minutes will start ticking.

--Regular user can offer the highest price; when he clicks on the "offer" button, the price increases by 1 euro and the timer restarts.
+-Regular user can offer the highest price, when he clicks on the "offer" button, the price increases by 1 euro and the timer restarts.

 When the 2-minute timer has expired, the auction ends.

-I didnt't make a sign-up page; the users must be added directly in the database.
+I didnt't make a sign-up page, the users must be added directly in the database.

-## Patterns used
+## Patterns

 -MVVM.